alisawuffles/olmo-core-doc/README.md

 To specify a new model config, we recommend creating a new classmethod under `TransformerConfig`.
 Keep in mind that as you change the model size and architecture you’ll likely want to adjust hyperparameters and performance settings such as the learning rate and micro-batch size (`--train_module.rank_microbatch_size`).

 ### Launching the run
 Now that we know how to change settings on the fly, we're ready to launch the run.
-For the first run, we'll use overrides to turn off some features that we'd normally want on.
-- `--trainer.callbacks.lm_evaluator.enabled=false` disables the in-loop perplexity evaluator.
-- `--trainer.callbacks.downstream_evaluator.enabled=false` disables the in-loop downstream task evaluator.
-- `--trainer.no_checkpoints` disables checkpointing.
-- `--trainer.hard_stop='{value: 100, unit: steps}'` terminates the training at step 100.

-Assuming you have two GPUs available, the command would be
+For the first run, we'll use overrides to disable the in-loop perplexity evaluator, in-loop downstream task evaluator, checkpoint, and terminate the training at step 100.
+If you have two GPUs available, the command would be
 ```
 torchrun --nproc-per-node=2 src/examples/llm/train.py \
   tutorial-run-01 \